chainspace/chainspace-prototype/initial-observations.md

 ### Troubleshooting

-If response you get contains `"outcome": "accepted_t_abort"`, it might mean that checker didn't validate the transaction.
+If the response you get contains `"outcome": "accepted_t_abort"`, it might mean that the checker didn't validate the transaction.

-You can perform checker validation manually.
-Client process fires up a separate process for the checker rumming on the following endpoint:
+You can perform a checker validation manually.
+Client process fires up a separate process for the checker running on the following endpoint:
-`http://127.0.0.1:5001/<contract name>/<method name>`, which in case of addition contract would be `http://127.0.0.1:5001/addition/increment`.
+`http://127.0.0.1:5001/<contract name>/<method name>`, which in case of the addition contract would be `http://127.0.0.1:5001/addition/increment`.

 Submit a POST request to this endpoint with the following body: